KKBOX/spark-deployer/README.md

 * `sparkAddWorkers <number-of-workers>` supports dynamically add more workers to an existing cluster.
 * `sparkRemoveWorkers <number-of-workers>` supports dynamically remove workers to scale down the cluster.
 * `sparkDestroyCluster` terminates all the nodes in the cluster.
+* `sparkRestartCluster` restart the cluster with new settings from `spark-env` without recreating the machines.
 * `sparkShowMachines` shows the machine addresses with commands to login master and execute spark-shell on it.
 * `sparkUploadJar` uploads the job's jar file to master node.
 * `sparkRemoveS3Dir <dir-name>` remove the s3 directory with the `_$folder$` folder file. (ex. `sparkRemoveS3Dir s3://bucket_name/middle_folder/target_folder`)